International Student and Scholar Services NEW

 Guidance and Support for Creighton’s International Community

-International Student and Scholar Services (ISSS) supports the international community at Creighton University throughout their time on campus.
-Our office offers guidance related to immigration, visas, orientation and ongoing compliance—all the resources needed to navigate life in the United States and succeed at Creighton.
-Whether you are preparing to arrive, currently enrolled, visiting for research or supporting a family member, ISSS serves as a central point of contact for questions related to immigration status, university requirements and campus resources.
+International Student and Scholar Services (ISSS) supports F and J visa holders at Creighton University throughout their time on campus and during post-graduation Optional Practical Training.
+The office offers guidance related to immigration, F-1 and J-1 visas, orientation and ongoing visa compliance—all resources needed to navigate life in the United States and succeed at Creighton.

 New Students: Obtaining a Visa